-The discussion on competent staff leads us to the doctrine of vicarious liability which arises where a person is held responsible for the negligent acts or omissions of another.
-This is particularly applicable in the employer / employee relationship where the employer is held responsible for the acts or omissions committed by an employee in the course of his or her employment.
-In other words the employer has a duty of care to others for the acts and omissions of his or her employees.
+The discussion on competent staff leads us to the doctrine of vicarious liability, which arises when a person is held responsible for the negligent acts or omissions of another.
+This is particularly applicable in the employer/employee relationship, where the employer is held responsible for the acts or omissions committed by an employee in the course of his or her employment.
+In other words, the employer has a duty of care to others for the acts and omissions of his or her employees.

-Therefore an employer must provide competent staff to ensure that the employers' duty of care is maintained.
-The provision of competent staff is closely allied to the above as without competent staff an employer would have difficulty in maintaining safe systems of work, a safe place of work and safe plant & equipment.
+Therefore, an employer must provide competent staff to maintain the employer's duty of care.
+The provision of competent staff is closely allied to the above as without competent staff, an employer would have difficulty maintaining safe systems of work, a safe place, and safe plant & equipment.

 The National Occupational Health and Safety Commission (2003) likens the duties of care to a jigsaw puzzle.
-If the jigsaw is not complete and one or more of the pieces are missing then it is likely that the workplace is not safe and an employer has not met their duty of care.
+If the jigsaw is complete and one or more of the pieces are missing, then it is likely that the workplace is safe, and an employer still needs to meet their duty of care.
 Consider the following.